psahu1110/Motor-Speed-Prediction/README.md

 Dataset Import and Initial Analysis

 1. Importing the Dataset -
-The initial step involved importing the dataset provided in excel file.
+The initial step involved importing the dataset provided in Excel file.

 2. Exploratory Data Analysis (EDA) -
 Performed exploratory data analysis to understand the data better.
 Utilized Pandas functions such as head, tail, and shape for initial insights.

 3. Handling Missing Values -
-Identified and addressed missing values using the fillna function.
+Identified and addressed missing values using the fill NA function.

 4. Dropping Unnecessary Columns -
 Removed columns deemed less important for analysis.